-Instrument assisted soft tissue manipulation (IASTM) uses a tool with a beveled edge to help apply a smooth and consistent force along the tissue.
+Instrument assisted soft tissue manipulation (IASTM) "Scraping" uses a tool with a beveled edge to help apply a smooth and consistent force along the tissue.
 It can be used on multiple large and medium size muscles as well as small intrinsic musculature.

 Active cupping uses cupping while performing an exercise to help the muscle and fascia glide along each other throughout an active movement.
 It allows the doctor to be more pin point on the exact tissue that needs the stimulus.